kineticfire-labs/semver-multi/README.md

 ## Store Versioning Data in the Git Repository

 Git annotated tags record the version data.
-Version data specifies the version of each configured project and artifact since the last release, developer release, or version data update.
+Version data specifies the version of each configured project and artifact since the last release, pre-release, or version data update.

 *semver-multi* requires initial *update* type version data in order to compute subsequent releases.
 An update defines all version data but doesn't represent a release of artifacts.
 Subsequent updates during the life of the project may become necessary when adding, removing, or reorganizing projects or artifacts or changing the directory structure of the project.

-For a *release*: *semver-multi* reads commit message history from the most recent until the first annotated tag with version data of type *release* or *update*, ignoring *developer release* types.
+For a *release*: *semver-multi* reads commit message history from the most recent until the first annotated tag with version data of type *release* or *update*, ignoring *pre-release* types.

-For a *developer release*: *semver-multi* reads commit message history from the most recent until the first annotated tag with any type of version data, including *developer release* types.
+For a *pre-release*: *semver-multi* reads commit message history from the most recent until the first annotated tag with any type of version data, including *pre-release* types.

 Figure 5 shows the format of version data, expressed in JSON format.